+IN WITNESS WHEREOF

-DNGWEZI has caused this instrument to be IN WITNESS WHER 201/7 mBer executed Barry Longwell Witness Construction Engineer H.S.
-Bureau of Reclamation Four Corners Construction Office 1235 La Plata Hwy.
+ACTING FORTY Longwell Construction Engineer U.S. Bureau of Reclamation Four Corners Construction Office 1235 La Plata Hwy.
+Farmington, NM, 87401 day of

-- 1. () Form 5-104b Signed Statement of Owners of Allotted Indian Lands - 2. () Evidence of Authority of Officers to execute Papers (ROW-Form 94-4). - 3. () Evidence of good faith and financial responsibility. - 4. () Double estimated damages (deposit 25 CFR 169.4). - 5. () State certified corporate charter or articles of incorporation. - 6. () Certified copy of resolution or by-laws of the corporation authorizing the filing of the application. - 7. () State certification that the applicant is authorized to conduct business in the State of xxx. - 8. () Certified copy of the articles of partnership or association.
+- 1. () Form 5-104b Signed Statement of Owners of Allotted Indian Lands - 2. () Evidence of Authority of Officers to execute Papers (ROW Form 94-4). - 3. () Evidence of good faith and financial responsibility.

+- 4. () Double estimated damages (deposit 25 CFR 169.4). - 5. () State certified corporate charter or articles of incorporation. - 6. () Certified copy of resolution or by laws of the corporation authorizing the filing of the application. - 7. () State certification that the applicant is authorized to conduct business in the State of xxx. - () Certified copy of the articles of partnership or association.